Are chiropractors doctors? You may have heard otherwise, but this is not the case.

 Also be sure to mention any over the counter prescription medicine or supplements that you are taking, as well as any other health treatments that you are taking part in.

 Chiropractic Care At South Pointe Chiropractic

 At South Pointe Chiropractic all of our local chiropractors practice diversified methodologies.
 Each patient is unique when it comes to bio mechanics and spinal curvature.
-Diversified manipulation is incredible for providing hyper personalized treatment, especially when compared to other spinal manipulation methods that use preconceived patterns of treatment.
+Diversified chiropractic technique is incredible for providing hyper personalized treatment, especially when compared to other spinal manipulation methods that use preconceived patterns of treatment.